augustodsgv/cloud_metrics_generator/README.md

 * `INSTANCE_REGION`->Suposed region where the instance is running It also supports some additional configurations
 * `SCRAPE_INTERVAL`->Time in seconds that it takes to generate a new set of metrics.
 Should match the scrape interval of the prometheus.
+* `TIME_SERIES_COUNT`->Indicates the amount of time series that stress test will generate.
+Used only by stress test

 Finally, run it:
 ```sh